Constant Modulus Waveforms for IoT-Centric Integrated Sensing and Communications: Key Performance Measures

 In radar systems, a high average transmit power is important to achieve larger receive signal-to-noise-ratio (SNR) and thereby a larger detection range.
 This requires high-power amplifiers used in radar systems to be designed to operate at or near the saturation region to achieve the maximum output power efficiency.
 On the other hand, high-power amplifiers operating near the saturation point result in non-linear behaviour.
 This, combined with amplifier back-off requirements, indicates that the ratio between the peak power and the average power or PAPR needs to be low to achieve efficient performance.
 As a result, frequency modulated continuous wave (FMCW) radar signals and many other deterministic radar waveforms such as chirp, Barker, and Polyphase codes generally have a unit PAPR value making them highly power efficient.
 Any deviation from this unit PAPR results in an energy loss within the correlation mainlobe thereby reducing the peak response level and creating a detection loss in radar \cite{palo2020}.

 Similarly, the detection efficiency of communication receivers is sensitive to the nonlinear devices used in the signal processing loop due to induced spectral regrowth.
 As such, the non-linear distortions due to high PAPR in the input signal reduce the transmitter power amplifier efficiency.
 This is one significant disadvantage in communication systems since high precision digital-to-analogue converters are needed to resolve this issue \cite{Jiang08}.
 For example, in OFDM systems, high PAPR can create problems such as out-of-band and in-band distortions.
 Out-of-band distortions affects the performance of users in adjacent channels due to an increased adjacent channel leakage ratio, while in-band distortions affect receiver performance due to high error vector magnitude.
 Therefore, low PAPR is an essential property in resource-limited ISAC applications.
-In addition, high PAPR leads to high battery consumption, which makes the 10-year battery life span requirement in IoT and IoR devices impracticable \cite{de20195g,akan2020}.
+In addition, high PAPR leads to high battery consumption, which makes the 10-year battery life span requirement in IoT and IoR devices impracticable \cite{de20195g,Akan20}.

 Nonetheless, multi-carrier waveforms that suffer from high PAPR have received significant attention as ISAC waveforms due to their high data rate.
 As a result, different PAPR reduction techniques such as linearisation circuits have also been proposed for ISAC systems to reduce the performance degradation \cite{Jiang08}.
 However, such solutions require additional overheads of circuitry and increased complexity.
-This, in turn, increases the device cost or degrades the bit-error-rate (BER) performance due to OFDM signal distortion \cite{Wan21_papr}, making them unsuitable for low-cost, low-complexity and low-power applications.
-For example, existing applications such as Bluetooth, LoRA and IoR do not have sufficient resources in terms of power, size and cost to accommodate multi-carrier modulation with complex PAPR reduction techniques.
-In contrast, constant PAPR waveforms simplify the design process for antennas and RF components, thereby offering advantages such as better performance with simplified RF components, reduced size and weight, and lower cost, making them ideal for applications where energy efficiency and cost outweigh spectrum efficiency.
+This, in turn, increases the device cost or degrades the bit-error-rate (BER) performance due to OFDM signal distortion , making them unsuitable for low-cost, low-complexity and low-power scenarios.
+For example, existing technologies such as BLE, LoRA and IoR do not have sufficient resources in terms of power, size and cost to accommodate multi-carrier modulation with complex PAPR reduction techniques.
+In contrast, single-carrier constant modulus waveforms have a unit PAPR by design, without requiring extra resources to maintain the property.
+Hence, they can offer advantages including better performance with simplified RF components and reduced size, weight and cost, making them ideal for applications where energy efficiency and cost outweigh spectrum efficiency, e.g., low rate IoT applications with massive battery-powered devices.